jgato/jgato/random_docs/Red_Hat_serving_models.md

 ### Try with LitteLLM proxy in the middle

-Also proposed by Eran, for a better tool to talk to a model, to use LitteLM.
+Also proposed by @EranCohen, for a better tool to talk to a model, to use LitteLM.

 LittleLLM proxy helps you to act as a hub for different models, you can switch from one to another depending on the needs.
 You can use one model completion, other for chatting, etc.